thebkv/bkv/exodus20.md

 book: "Exodus"
 chapter: 20
 focus: "Divine Government, Covenant Order, Freedom, and Desire"
-summary: "Exodus 20 establishes the divine order by which the people God has brought out of bondage are to remain free, beginning with exclusive allegiance to the LORD and extending His government through worship, time, relationships, conduct, speech, and desire."
+summary: "Exodus 20 brings the people God has delivered under His order, beginning with exclusive allegiance to the LORD and extending through worship, speech, time, relationships, conduct, truth, and even desire."
+permalink: /exodus20/
 ---

 # Exodus 20 — The Delivered Life Is Brought Under Divine Order

 ## BKV Insight

+Exodus 20 begins with deliverance:

+> **“I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.”**

+God speaks His commandments to a people He has already brought out.
+The Law therefore begins with what the LORD has done and then shows Israel how a delivered people are to live.

+The movement reaches through the whole life.
+Israel's worship belongs to God.
+His Name is to be honored.
+Their time is ordered by Sabbath.
+Parents are honored.
+Life, marriage, property, and truth are protected.
+Finally the command reaches inward to desire itself: **“Thou shalt not covet.”**

-Exodus 20 gives the delivered life its governing order.
-The LORD begins with the fact of salvation—**“I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage”**—and then orders the whole person around Himself.
-Worship, images, speech, time, family, life, marriage, possessions, testimony, and finally desire all come under His government.
-For the serious disciple, the commandments show how freedom is established within: **the faculties that once served Pharaoh are now taught to serve God, so that the house of bondage is not rebuilt inside the life that God has delivered.**
+For the disciple, the pattern is direct. **The faculties that once served Pharaoh are now brought under God, so that the house of bondage is not rebuilt within the life He has delivered.** Deliverance changes the ruler; obedience teaches the delivered life how to live under its rightful Lord.

 ## Canonical History & Context

 Exodus 20 follows Israel's consecration at Sinai in chapter 19.
 The people have been brought out of Egypt, gathered before the mountain, and prepared to hear the LORD's voice.
-God now speaks the Ten Commandments directly to Israel, establishing the foundational terms of covenant life: exclusive worship of the LORD, reverence for His name, Sabbath rest, honor of parents, and protection of life, marriage, property, truth, and rightly ordered desire.
-The people tremble before the thunder, lightning, trumpet, and smoking mountain and ask Moses to mediate.
-The chapter closes with instructions for worship, including the prohibition of manufactured gods and the command to build simple altars of earth or unhewn stone.
-These commandments establish the foundation for the more detailed covenant judgments that follow in chapters 21–23.
+God now speaks the Ten Commandments directly to Israel, giving the foundational terms of covenant life: exclusive worship of the LORD, reverence for His Name, Sabbath rest, honor of parents, and protection of life, marriage, property, truth, and rightly ordered desire.

+The people tremble before the thunder, lightning, trumpet, and smoking mountain and ask Moses to speak with them in God's place.
+Moses draws near to the thick darkness where God is.
+The chapter closes with instructions for worship, including the prohibition of manufactured gods and directions for altars of earth or unhewn stone.
+Chapters 21–23 will develop the covenant judgments in greater detail.

 ## Natural Reading

 ### v1–2 — The Law Begins With Deliverance

 > “And God spake all these words, saying,
 > I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.”

-Everything that follows rests upon this declaration.

-The LORD speaks to a people **He has already brought out**.

-Israel's obedience begins inside an accomplished deliverance:
+Before God gives Israel a command, He reminds them who He is and what He has done:

 > **“I am the LORD thy God.”**